WFXG: History

 In July 1983, nine applications for a new TV station on channel 54 were received by the Federal Communications Commission (FCC).
 Augusta 54, LP was given approval in October 1989.
 The construction permit was sold to John Pezold (then owner of Columbus-based WXTX) in 1990.
 The station eventually signed-on in May 1991, and immediately picked up an affiliation with Fox.

 It was Augusta's first full-power commercial station not aligned with a Big Three network, as well as the first full-power commercial station in Augusta since WATU (channel 26, later WAGT, now defunct) returned to the air in 1974.
 Prior to the sign-on of WFXG, Fox was previously seen on low-powered W67BE (now NBC affiliate WAGT-CD).
 The station was owned by Augusta Family Broadcasting, Inc. For the 1993 and 1994 season, WFXG was also affiliated with the Prime Time Entertainment Network.
-Retlaw Broadcasting purchased the station in May 1998.
+Retlaw Broadcasting, a company owned by the heirs of Walt Disney, purchased the station in May 1998.
 Fisher Communications purchased WFXG along with the other Retlaw owned stations in 1999.
 WFXG and WXTX became Fisher's only properties east of the Rocky Mountains.

 Fisher, based in Seattle, decided to concentrate on its broadcast properties in the Pacific Northwest and California.
 WFXG and Columbus based WXTX (also on channel 54) were sold to the Atlanta-based Galleria Broadcast Group, L.P. which purchased the two stations for $40.1 million.
 In December 2003, Community Newspaper Holdings acquired WFXG and WXTX as well as WSFX-TV in Wilmington, North Carolina) through its Southeastern Media Holdings subsidiary.
 Community planned on selling all four of its television stations to Thomas Henson in January 2011.